-- □ If the youth is at least grade 9, personal graduation plan created and graduation endorsement chosen (this is in addition to the Foundation High School Program in STEM, Business & Industry, Public Services, Arts & Humanities, or Multi-Disciplinary Studies).
-Tex.
-Educ.
-Code § 28.025 - □ Child has a college or career plan.
-(BP) - □ Child and their caregivers know about high school graduation requirements and how to prepare and apply for post-secondary education.
+Child has a college or career plan.
+(BP) Child and his caregivers know about high school graduation requirements and how to prepare and apply for post-secondary education.
 42 U.S.C. § 677; Tex.
 Educ.
 Code § 54.366; Tex.
 Educ.
 Code § 54.367

+Special Education

-Special Education 34 C.F.R.
+34 C.F.R.
 Part 300

-- ☐ If needed, child evaluated for special education services. - If eligible: - Date of child's last Admission, Review, and Dismissal (ARD) committee meeting. - Child has Individualized Education Program (IEP) that is current, appropriate, and in force. - Transition planning coordinated, beginning no later than age 14.
+$\ \square$ If needed, child evaluated for special education services.

+☐ If eligible:

+- Date of child's last Admission, Review, and Dismissal (ARD) committee meeting. - Child has Individualized Education Program (IEP) that is current, appropriate, and in force. - ARD committee meets at least one time annually. - If child transfers schools, previous IEP implemented or a new IEP is developed and approved by ARD committee. - Transition planning coordinated, beginning no later than age 14.